ewolff/service-mesh-primer/manuscript/04-Example.md

 {id="fig-example-istio"}
 ![Figure 4.1: Istio Architecture](images/example-istio.png)

 In addition to the typical service mesh control and data plane, Istio also adds infrastructure services.
-They support monitoring the microservice applications.
+They support the monitoring of microservice applications.
 Instead of developing its own tools, Istio integrates established applications such as  *Prometheus*, *Grafana*, and *Jaeger* and the service mesh dashboard *Kiali*.
 The image shows that the Istio control plane interacts with the orchestrator, which today is in most cases Kubernetes.

-In a Kubernetes environment, Istio adds over 20 Custom Resource Definitions (CRDs), which represents the complexity of the Istio API and the richness of configuration options.
-On the one hand, this allows full customization but on the other hand it clearly affect the usability.
-Istio also adds a number of components (marked as Istio Core and integrated components in the figure) to an application which add technical complexity.
+In a Kubernetes environment, Istio adds over 20 Custom Resource Definitions (CRDs), which demonstrates the complexity of the Istio API and the richness of configuration options.
+On the one hand, this allows full customization, but on the other hand it clearly affects the usability.
+Istio also adds a number of components (marked as Istio Core and integrated components in the figure) to an application which increases technical complexity.

 ## Overview {#section-example-overview}